thanoskoutr/Online-Calculator/README.md

 # Web Calculator App
- This is my small project to get to know Javascript by building this basic calculator.
+ This is my small project to get to know Javascript and improve my CSS skills by building this basic calculator.
  It needs some improvements, like:
  - To have a display limit on how big numbers can the user select.
  - To add the ability, to change operations in the middle of another one (before you add the second operand).